swiftlang/swift-syntax/Sources/SwiftParser/SwiftParser.docc/ParserDesign.md

 ### Types are Cheap

-The Swift programming langauge provides a rich feature set in its types including enums with associated values, robust generics, and language facilities for lifting raw bits and bytes into proper APIs.
+The Swift programming language provides a rich feature set in its types including enums with associated values, robust generics, and language facilities for lifting raw bits and bytes into proper APIs.
 Prefer to make domain-specific types rather than using e.g. `Bool` and `String`.
-Domain-specific types can help an author maintain a safety contract with the rest of the parser and its clients that is far stronger than the underyling value type would otherwise provide.
+Domain-specific types can help an author maintain a safety contract with the rest of the parser and its clients that is far stronger than the underlying value type would otherwise provide.
 Importantly, custom types also provide an excellent opportunity to shape the way that a particular idea or concept is conveyed to users and developers of this library.